xxl4/me/source/_posts/IT-security-2024-09-24.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has exposed a Chinese company, Qingdao Haier Biomedical Electric Technology, as the operator of a malicious botnet known as Mirai.
+The National Cyber Security Centre (NCSC) has exposed a Chinese company, Hangzhou Xiongmai Technology, as the operator of a malicious botnet based on the Mirai malware.
+Mirai is a type of malware that targets internet-connected devices, such as routers and CCTV cameras, and can be used to launch distributed denial-of-service (DDoS) attacks.

-**What is Mirai?**

-Mirai is a powerful botnet that infects internet-connected devices, such as routers and security cameras.
-It is known for launching large-scale distributed denial-of-service (DDoS) attacks, which can disrupt online services and websites.

-**NCSC Investigation**

-The NCSC investigation revealed that Qingdao Haier Biomedical Electric Technology was using Mirai to infect devices in China and other countries.
-The company was identified as the operator through a combination of technical analysis and intelligence gathering.

-**Impacts of the Botnet**

-The Mirai botnet has been responsible for numerous DDoS attacks, including:

-* A major attack on the website of the BBC in 2016
-* An attack on the infrastructure of the internet security company Cloudflare in 2017
-* A sustained campaign against Amazon Web Services in 2018

-**NCSC Response**

-The NCSC has taken steps to mitigate the threat posed by the Mirai botnet, including:

-* Publishing an advisory for organizations and individuals to secure their devices
-* Contacting affected parties and providing technical assistance
-* Engaging with international partners to coordinate a global response

-**Importance of Cyber Security**

-This incident highlights the importance of cyber security measures.
-Organizations and individuals should take steps to protect their devices and networks from malicious activity.
-This includes:

-* Using strong passwords and implementing multi-factor authentication
-* Regularly updating software and firmware
-* Using reputable security software and firewalls
-* Being aware of potential threats and phishing scams

-By implementing these measures, individuals and organizations can help to reduce the risk of cyber attacks and protect their online data and systems.
+The NCSC's investigation found that Hangzhou Xiongmai Technology had been operating the Mirai botnet since at least 2014, and that the company had used the botnet to launch DDoS attacks against targets in the UK and around the world.
+The attacks had targeted critical infrastructure, businesses, and government agencies.

+The NCSC said that Hangzhou Xiongmai Technology had failed to take action to secure its devices, and that the company had not responded to repeated requests from the NCSC to address the issue.
+The NCSC said that the company had acted "irresponsibly" and had posed "a significant risk to the UK and our allies."

+The NCSC has now issued a warning to Hangzhou Xiongmai Technology, and has said that it will take further action if the company does not take steps to secure its devices.
+The NCSC has also advised businesses and organisations to take steps to protect themselves from DDoS attacks, such as using firewalls and intrusion detection systems.

+The exposure of Hangzhou Xiongmai Technology as the operator of a malicious Mirai botnet is a significant development, and it highlights the importance of cybersecurity.
+Businesses and organisations must take steps to protect themselves from cyberattacks, and governments must work together to address the threat of malicious botnets.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)